agandia9/Subjects-PreCourse/studySession_4.md

 function codeScript(code1, code2){... codeDecrypt(code1,code2)}
 ```

-c) **Super-Challenge!!**
+---

-Create a program that use the Roman form for encrypt messages, how is that?
+c) Create a program that use the Roman form for encrypt messages, how is that?
 Simple.
 If you have SKYLAB, the encrypted form is  SLKAYB...
 If you divided the word in two groups of 3 letters, you get:
 - SKY
 - |-|-|